pelithne/AKS_secure_baseline_the_hard_way/README.md

 ![Screenshot](/images/hubandspokewithpeeringBastionJumpbox.jpg)

-### Create an Azure Firewall and Setup a UDR
+### Create an Azure Firewall and Setup a User Defined Route (UDR)

-To secure your AKS outbound traffic, you need to follow these steps for a basic cluster deployment.
-These steps will help you restrict the outbound access and to certain FQDNs that are needed by the cluster. further information can be found here: [Control egress traffic using Azure Firewall in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/limit-egress-traffic)
+To secure your outbound traffic, you can use an Azure Firewall.
+The following steps will help you restrict the outbound access and to certain FQDNs that are needed by the cluster. further information can be found here: [Control egress traffic using Azure Firewall in Azure Kubernetes Service (AKS)](https://learn.microsoft.com/en-us/azure/aks/limit-egress-traffic)

 1) Create Azure Firewall, and deploy it to it to firewall subnet in hub vnet.

 ````bash
 az network firewall create \
     --resource-group $HUB_RG \